How much are airline miles worth SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about how much are airline miles worth from the Airline Co-Branded Credit Cards Compared topical map.
+Plan and write a publish-ready informational article for how much are airline miles worth with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Airline Co-Branded Credit Cards Compared topical map.
 It sits in the Comparison Framework & Valuation content group.

 How much are airline miles worth: typically 0.5–2.0 cents per mile on average, though individual redemptions can fall below 0.2¢ for economy awards with heavy carrier surcharges or exceed 5¢ for premium-cabin sweet spots.
 A reliable practical measure is redemption value per mile, calculated as cents-per-mile = (comparable cash fare minus taxes and carrier-imposed fees) ÷ miles redeemed; for example a $1,200 comparable fare redeemed for 60,000 miles yields 2.0¢ per mile.
 This per-award approach replaces one-size-fits-all valuations and frames further analysis.
 This article provides a reproducible formula and worked examples to compute the cents-per-mile for any airline program.
 This approach makes valuation verifiable across programs.